Here’s why everyone can benefit from a liver supplement…

 -Next time you make meatloaf or burgers, grind a little bit of liver and blend it into your meat mix.

--Buy organic/pasture raised if possible chicken/beef/lamb liver and cut the raw liver into small pieces (think vitamin sized).
-Put on parchment paper/cookie sheet and throw in your freezer.
+-Dried and encapsulated liver supplement: Buy organic/pasture raised if possible chicken/beef/lamb liver and cut the raw liver into small pieces (think vitamin sized).
+Put on parchment paper/cookie sheet and throw in your freezer for 14 days to kill any unwanted bacteria.
 You’ve just created frozen liver pills that will slide right down with fluids (without the taste).

 -If all else fails, invest in some daily fermented cod liver oil (like this).